ApiLogicServer/Docs/docs/Admin-Tour.md

-The `ApiLogicServer create` command creates an API Logic Project that implements an Admin App (React Admin), and an underlying API.
-No additional code is required.

-Start the server, and open your Browser.
-Here it is, [running at PythonAnyWhere](http://apilogicserver.pythonanywhere.com/admin-app/index.html#/Home){:target="_blank" rel="noopener"}.

-Key features:
+This page describes the Admin App automatically created during `ApiLogicServer create`.

+&nbsp;

+## TL;DR - Key Features

 * Multi-page - for each table, you get a list page and a detail page
     * list pages provide filtering, sorting and pagination

 * Multi-table - pages include related data:

     * Tab Sheets for related child data (Order Details List)
     * Automatic joins for related parent data (Product _Name_ - not just the Id)
+    * Lookups for foreign keys (find Product for OrderDetail)
     * Page Transitions for related data (e.g., on a Customer/Orders page, click an Order to see Order/OrderDetails)
+    * Declarative hide/show (e.g., provide expression to hide union for salaried employees)

 This page illustrates some of the key features: